***NEW*** Homing Assistance Scheme (HAS) –

 Re-homing Contribution Scheme

-GRNSW recently launched the GRNSW Re-homing Contribution Scheme, which aims to assist independent greyhound re-homing organisations.
+GRNSW launched the GRNSW Re-homing Contribution Scheme, which aims to assist independent greyhound re-homing organisations.
 Under the scheme, GRNSW will contribute $350 to the veterinary costs of every re-homed greyhound that acquires Greenhounds status at any point in its life.

 The scheme will apply to greyhounds re-homed since 1 July 2015 and the payment will be made to the re-homing provider’s nominated veterinary account.